top of page

 GIT_USER=<Your GitHub Username> USE_SSH=true npm run deploy

-Ensure that you replace <Your GitHub Username> with your actual GitHub username.
+• Replace <Your GitHub Username> with your actual username.

 See also